sabrybenamor/Machine-Learning-with-Python/README.md

 # Machine Learning Projects

 This repository is dedicated to projects completed as part of the **Machine Learning with Python** certification from [freeCodeCamp](https://www.freecodecamp.org/).
-Each subfolder will contain a separate project.
-This is the first project: **Healthcare Cost Prediction**.
+Each subfolder contains a separate project.
+Below are the listed projects:

 ---